 Coming up with promotions which are limited to your off-peak days, say Monday to Thursday, is a great way to incentivise visits during those times.
 It might seem counterproductive to give items away for cheaper during times when every penny counts, but if it gets more people through your doors, it's definitely worth it.

 A good way to combat those uneasy feelings for offers during these times is by only offering promotions for items with greater profit margins.
 For example, alcohol usually gives better margins than food.
 It might seem really risky but it really does help improve the number of customers dining at restaurants.
-In fact, this study found that 8 in 10 consumers will visit a restaurant in off-peak times, only if they receive a discount.
+In fact, a study found that 8 in 10 consumers will visit a restaurant in off-peak times, only if they receive a discount.
 If you provide good food and service, they might just end up coming back during peak time, too.

 One of the most important things to remember when it comes to off-peak promotions is to make sure you promote to current customers during your peak times.
 Little ads on the tables or putting out a pavement board with your offer on is a good strategy.
 Whatever you decide to offer, it's not going to work if people don't know you're offering it.
 So make sure you plug it everywhere you can.

 All of these ideas provide fantastic inspiration to turn around those slow days.
 However, none of these ideas will help much if your restaurant is unsafe.
 Ensuring the safety of your staff is paramount to the smooth running of your restaurant.
-Whether its waitstaff, chefs, hostesses or even yourself, you all need to be protected from slips, trips and falls, which are the most common workplace injury in the UK.
+Whether it's waitstaff, chefs, hostesses or even yourself, you all need to be protected from slips, trips and falls, which are the most common workplace injury in the UK.

 Are You Protected Through The Slow Days and The Peak Days?

-SHOES FOR CREWS EUROPE LTD. are dedicated to providing specially designed, slip-resistant shoes which are built to protect from falls in restaurants.
+SHOES FOR CREWS are dedicated to providing specially designed, slip-resistant shoes which are built to protect from falls in restaurants.
 Being short-handed due to staff sick-days is just not manageable for any business, so you need to take all necessary steps to keep you and your staff safe.